nagoli/user-research-helper/README.md

 - transformers - For text processing
 - openpyxl - For Excel report generation
 - python-docx - For Word document handling

-## Configuration

-The project uses a configuration system that can be customized through:
-- Environment variables (via `.env` file)
-- Runtime configuration in the code
-- Project-specific settings in `config.json`

-Key configuration options include:
-- Language settings
-- Processing flags
-- Output directory structure
-- Debug levels

 ## License